ABS Print Speed Limits and Other Considerations

 ABS creates great prints with the right speed settings

-Of the top FDM 3D printing filaments, ABS and PLA are the frontrunners, closely followed by PETG, as they have been for many years.
+Closely followed by PETG, ABS and PLA remain the frontrunners among 3D printing filaments.
 PLA is popular because it is environmentally friendly and can be printed at low temperatures — making it usable even with cheap 3D printers — while ABS outperforms PLA in terms of durability and impact resistance.

 One other major difference between ABS and PLA is the maximum print speed.
-While PLA can feasibly be printed at around 150 mm/s, ABS requires a more gentle approach, generally working best up to around 60 mm/s.
+While PLA can feasibly be printed at around 150 mm/s, the top ABS print speed is significantly lower, with the material generally working best up to around 60 mm/s.
 But why is this?
 And what other print speed settings do we need to consider when printing ABS parts?

 Desirable characteristics of ABS include heat resistance, impact resistance, durability, stiffness, and lightness.
 It is also easy to machine, which is useful for parts that require extra finishing procedures after printing.
 On the other hand, it is more difficult to print than PLA and more toxic, emitting an unpleasant smell when it is printed.
 When ABS is melted, multiple volatile organic compounds are produced that are not produced during the melting of other common thermoplastics.[1]